 - A Terry Wrap.
 One size fits all, these are fantastic for dorm living if you have to walk down the hall to a shower.

-Jewelry.
+- Jewelry.
 Pearl studs, something special from Tiffany & Co. or a classic piece of jewelry is always a good answer.
-I happen to be partial to Lisa Leonard hand-stamped jewelry (come look in my jewelry box).
 DaySpring offers a faith-inspired line of Lisa Leonard hand-stamped pieces, too.
+Heirloom jewelry from a special family member is a precious idea.

 - Nice Pen.
 This is a throwback if ever there was one, but there’s no denying even a student can appreciate the difference between a Bic and Montblanc.
 Perhaps a more realistic (and affordable!) alternative to Montblanc is a Cross Pen set.
 I received one and treasured it for years (and kept it longer than any other pen I’ve ever owned.)